GameStop stock is falling after Reddit surge. Here's why that's not a surprise

 In September 2019, GameStop CEO George Sherman tried to get gamers back into stores by turning a few test stores into hangouts for customers.
 But the company closed 462 stores in 2020, with plans to shutter more than 1,000 stores total by March.
 It still has more than 5,000 stores in the US.

 On Dec.
 1, GameStop's stock price was $15.80 a share, which gave it a market value of slightly more than $1 billion.
 As of Friday, the retailer's shares were trading at $325 apiece, valuing the company at more than $22 billion.
 That put it at No. 464 on the Fortune 500 list, right behind video game publisher Activision Blizzard.
 The jump in stock price vaulted the value of GameStop over that of game publishers Ubisoft, Take-Two and Square Enix.
-Wednesday saw shares go up slightly in price to $92.41, which brings the company's market cap to $6.4 billion.
+Thursday saw the shares continue their fall to $53.50, making the market cap for the retailer at approximately $3.7 billion.

 Though the retailer struggled in recent years, it wasn't at death's door.